Turner Elson

-Turner Elson (born September 13, 1992) is a Canadian professional ice hockey forward who currently plays for HC Plzeň in the Czech Extraliga.
-He most recently played for the Iowa Wild of the American Hockey League (AHL) while under contract to the Minnesota Wild of the National Hockey League (NHL).
+Turner Elson (born September 13, 1992) is a Canadian professional ice hockey forward who currently plays for HC Slovan Bratislava in the Slovak Extraliga.
+He most recently played for HC Škoda Plzeň of the Czech Extraliga.
 Undrafted, he has previously played in the NHL with the Calgary Flames and Detroit Red Wings.

 Playing career

 An undrafted player, Elson played junior ice hockey with the Red Deer Rebels of the Western Hockey League (WHL) and joined the Flames organization as a free agent signing in 2011.

 Elson spent the majority of his first four professional seasons in the American Hockey League (AHL) with the Abbotsford Heat, Adirondack Flames and Stockton Heat.
 He was recalled to Calgary for the team's final game of the 2015–16 NHL season and made his NHL debut on April 9, 2016.
 Elson recorded his first NHL point, an assist, in the 2–1 victory over the Minnesota Wild.

 At the conclusion of the season and at the end of his entry-level contract, Elson was not qualified by the Flames and was released as a free agent.
 On July 1, 2016, he signed a one-year, two-way contract to join the Colorado Avalanche.
 During the 2016–17 season, after attending the Avalanche training camp he was reassigned to AHL affiliate, the San Antonio Rampage.
 His season was quickly derailed as he was injured after just four games with a lower-body injury.
 He returned in the final stretches of the season registering three points in just 13 games.

 On June 26, 2017, Elson again a restricted free agent, was not tendered a qualifying contract by the Colorado Avalanche, thus ending his one-year tenure with club in releasing him to free agency.
 On July 1, 2017, Elson signed a one-year contract with the Detroit Red Wings.
 On September 25, 2017, Elson was assigned to the Red Wings' AHL affiliate, the Grand Rapids Griffins.